GlenKPeterson/Paguro/README.md

 You can choose to do that with UncleJim, but it's safer to store your result in an immutable collection. java.util.Collections can wrap mutable collections in an unmodifiable wrapper, but UncleJim's wrappers also deprecate the mutator methods so that your IDE and compiler warn you if you try to call them.

-* If you later want a near-copy of a collection, (with a few items added or removed), Unmodifiable collections require an expensive defensive copy of the entire collection.
+* If you later add or remove a few items, Unmodifiable collections require an expensive defensive copy of the entire collection.
 The Clojure-derived collections in UncleJim only duplicate the tiny area of the collection that was changed to return a new immutable collection that shares as much data as practical with the old one.
 As immutable collections go, they have excellent performance.